 Hawaii’s Circuit Courts are the general jurisdiction trial courts for the state for both civil and criminal cases.
 These courts also possess exclusive jurisdiction for guardianship, probate and criminal felony cases along with civil cases for situations where the amount is over $40,000.
 The state’s Circuit Courts share concurrent jurisdiction with the state District Courts in non-jury civil matters where the amounts are between $10,000 and $40,000.
 These courts also hear cases regarding mechanics’ liens, and some misdemeanors referred by the District Courts for jury trials.
 The Circuit Courts also have special programs for adult probation, jury pools, court reporters and records management.

 The District Courts in Hawaii are limited jurisdiction courts with a specific focus in the areas of small claims, traffic violations, landlord/tenant issues, and other civil cases.
 These courts handle violations of state or county ordinances, criminal cases where the penalty is less than one year in prison, civil cases of less than $40,000, and restraining orders and harassment.
 District Courts also take appeals from administrative denials from the DMV.
-The Division of Driver’s Education for the state of Hawaii is funded by the fees paid on every traffic violation in District Court.
+The Division of Driver’s Education for the state is funded by the fees paid on every traffic violation in District Court.
 These courts also have a District Court Probation program as well.

 Hawaii’s Family Courts were created in 1965.
 Their mission is to “provide a fair, speedy, economical, and accessible forum for the resolution of matters involving families and children.”
 They work towards this mission through three areas of focus: children, domestic relations and domestic violence.
 Family Courts aim to help families in crisis and strengthen relationships.
 They also work on guardianship cases for impaired or older adults and the mistreatment of such people.
 The types of cases they resolve are delinquency, child abuse and neglect, adoption, divorce, child support, paternity, domestic violence, custody, and other related matters.